What are the requirements to become a teacher in Georgia?

 At Georgia Gwinnett College, students who wish to become a teacher should:

 - Complete a bachelor’s degree program in one of the following:

-- Early Childhood Education (certification to teach grades P-5)
+- Elementary Education (certification to teach grades P-5)

 - Special Education (certification to teach grades P-12)